tacoroumen/otpot/README.md

     "port": 502
   }
 }

 ```
 Where the web sets the variables for the gui and the mqtt, coap and modbus set the connection values for the servers.

+Also for mqtt make sure to set an password in the [/mqtt/config/pwfile](./mqtt/config/)
+the formate of the **pwfile** should be user:password, make sure you set this username and password in the data_generator config file as stated above.

 You can run the HoneyPot just by starting the docker compose using: **`docker-compose up`** while being in the Otpot root directory.
 You can check the containers's status using **`docker-compose ps`**